-The Visitors Information Centre is located on an elevated position with bold rectangular and curved styling on the
+The Visitors Information Centre is located on an elevated position with bold rectangular and curved styling on the two principal façades, is another excellent example of Art Deco architecture.

-Deco architecture.

 The Upper Ferntree Gully Railway Station building is of architectural, historic and social significance.
 It first opened in 1889.
 The heritage and older style buildings provide visual landmarks in the Activity Centre and a link to the area's early development.
 These buildings along with the 1812 Theatre and were identified by the community as important and valued historical buildings.
 There are opportunities to enhance these valued buildings and reinforces nearby development to be designed to complement their historical significance.